Skitter-JP/Edison_Light_Dimmer/README.md

 In this project I have designed a dual trailing edge phase dimmer using a Triac as the main switching component.

-Oriignally the device hosted a webpage which was accessable on the LAN that it was connected to, but this was a bit annoyting because I had to open a browers and wait for the web page to load everytime I wanted to chnanged the state of the device.
-I then found out about the MQTT protocol and Node-Red, check them out if you have not heared of them.
+Oriignally the device hosted a webpage which was accessable on the LAN that it was connected to, but this was a bit annoying because I had to open a browser and wait for the web page to load everytime I wanted to chnanged the state of the device.
+I then discovered the MQTT protocol and Node-Red. check them out if you have not heared of them.

-MQTT is basically a light weight communcation protocol which is perfect for home automation deivce.
+MQTT is basically a light weight communcation protocol which is perfect for microcontrollers.

 Node-Red is a flow-based developement tool which is also great for home automation, you can interface almost anything to it, most notably MQTT and Homebridge.

 Homebridge allows you to create custom devices that will show up in the iOS/Mac OS Homekit program, this is how I ended up controlling this device.
 In Homekit the device shows up as 2 dimable light bulbs.

 Node-Red also allows you to interface a Telegram bot.
-So you can control almost anything in your home via the bot, for example if some over current/temperature is detected.
-Node-Red can send me a message via telegram notifying me.
+So, you can control almost anything in your home via the bot, for example if some over current/temperature is detected in the light dimmer, Node-Red can send me a message via telegram notifying me.

 This device has 3 microcontrollers.

-1. An ESP8266 which handles the WiFi communication such as connecting to a MQTT server and sending/reciveing data to and from that server.
+1. An ESP8266 which handles the WiFi communication such as connecting to a Wifi Network, connecting MQTT server and sending/reciveing data to and from that server.
 2. An Arduino Nano considered as the "Sensor" controller.
-It collects all the recorded temperatures in the Light Dimmer, it also captures the consumed current of the deivce and pushed these values to the ESP8266.
+It collects all the recorded temperatures in the Light Dimmer, it also captures the consumed current of the deivce and pushes these values to the ESP8266.
 3. Another Arduino Nano considered as the "Triac" controller.
 It recieves a Zero-Cross signal and then calcualtes the trigger times for each Triac based of the desiered power.

 All 3 controllers are interconnected via I2C.